Supercookiegaming/PCIe-Aux-Signal-Breakout/Instructions/Soldering_Instructions.md

-will be added after v1.1 prototype board is soldered.
+will be added after board testing